ShiloHo/RabbitMQ/README.md

 1. sending requests to RabbitMQ.

-2.connect to sqlite3 DB and run request query that recieved from RabbitMQ. in case of TABLE request type it will create it immediately. handling CSV, JSON, XML file type.
+2. connect to sqlite3 DB and run request query that recieved from RabbitMQ. in case of TABLE request type it will create it immediately. handling CSV, JSON, XML file type.